Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 open ./diagram.png

-Simple but versatile, I find it valuable for quickly transitioning from the terminal to browser or Finder.
-For instance, I've written it into a skill like "after creating a regular agenda, open the agenda page I always use with open."
+It's simple but versatile, and I find it very useful for quickly transitioning from terminal to browser or Finder.
+For instance, I've written a skill that "after creating a regular agenda, uses open to open the agenda page I always use."

 pbcopy : Copy to clipboard

-pbcopy is a standard command in macOS.
-It copies the content of standard input to the clipboard.
+pbcopy is a standard macOS command.
+It lets you copy standard input content to the clipboard.

-After having a Markdown file created, I ask to "copy it to clipboard," and then I can just paste it into Slack or an Issue.
+After having Claude Code create a Markdown file, I'll ask it to "copy to clipboard," then I can simply paste it into Slack or an Issue.

 # Copy file contents to clipboard